Macmod/YesPhish/README.md

 ## Changes in this fork

+* Refactored setup.sh to make it more modular & easy to maintain

-[ ] Moved files that are mostly static into the Docker images instead of the setup.sh script
+* Moved files that are mostly static into the Docker images instead of the setup.sh script

-[~] Refactored setup.sh to make it more modular & easy to maintain

-[x] Colored & cleaner output

-[x] Added the `-k` option to spawn firefox with remote debugging port exposed to the host at address localhost:9XXX to allow for the use of browser automation (for example with puppeteer) to log and control the navigation flow
+* Added the `-k` option to spawn firefox with remote debugging port exposed to the host at address localhost:9XXX to allow for the use of browser automation (for example with puppeteer) to log and control the navigation flow

+* Added the `-l` option to allow the user to choose a language to be set as a custom preference

-[~] Builtin puppeteer script that saves cookies and navigation information into separate logfiles
+* Builtin puppeteer script that saves cookies / navigation information into separate logfiles

-[x] Fixed some conditions that caused NoPhish to not load properly sometimes due to processes being spawn before the desktop environment was up
+* Fixed some conditions that caused NoPhish to not load properly sometimes due to processes being spawn before the desktop environment was up

-[x] Set the cookie collector loop to every 5 seconds, which is more realistic than 60
+* Set the cookie collector loop to every 5 seconds, which is more realistic than 60

+* Colored & cleaner output

-[x] Other miscellaneous bugfixes
+* Other miscellaneous bugfixes

 # NoPhish